 SR 520 tolling is part of the Lake Washington Urban Partnership, a collaborative effort between WSDOT, King County, the Puget Sound Regional Council (PSRC), and the Federal Highway Administration (FHWA) to explore innovative ways to help manage congestion on the SR 520 corridor.

 Tolls also help build a new, safer SR 520 bridge.
-Tolling on SR 520 is expected to raise $1.1 billion overall toward the SR 520 Bridge Replacement and HOV Program.
+Tolling on SR 520 is expected to raise $1.2 billion to help fund the SR 520 Bridge Replacement and HOV Program.

 Looking for Tolling Implementation Committee information?

 - Eliminates congestion caused by traditional toll booths - traffic keeps moving.

 - Increases safety - removes safety issues associated with traditional toll booths.

 - Decreases costs - handling cash is expensive, costing twice as much as electronic toll collection.

 - Decreases project costs - land for toll booths can be very expensive.

 - One Good To Go! account can be used across the state on all tolled bridges and roads.